sebam2k4/sebastiankulig-Jekyll/readme.md

-[www.sebastiankulig.com](http://www.sebastiankulig.com) is a personal website and portfolio of my web design and development projects.
+[www.sebastiankulig.com](https://www.sebastiankulig.com) is a personal portfolio of my web development projects.
 It is being developed using Jekyll and deployed using [Netlify](https://www.netlify.com)

 [Jekyll](https://jekyllrb.com/) is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by a web server.